 Wage and Hour Division Investigations

 Since 1947, the usual period of investigation has been the most recent 104 workweeks.
-In 2013, the Wage and Hour Division appears to have shifted to a "standard" three-year period of investigation.
-The agency has not made an announcement of a change, but an investigator recently informed one of my clients "We now go back three years."
-This is a waste of time for the employer and unnecessary expenditure of taxpayer money (resources of the agency), as any alleged back wages owed during the third year back are only recoverable in the event of willful violations.
+The Wage and Hour Division appears to now administratively apply a three-year statute of limitations in selected cases.
+The agency has not announced a change in procedures, but an investigator (in 2013) informed one of my clients "We now go back three years."
+Back wages owed during the third year back are only recoverable in the event of willful violations.
 It appears that the agency, or at least some of the District Offices, now feel that it is acceptable for willfulness to be routinely asserted administratively rather than seeking a court's authorization to collect back wages for a three-year period.

-If unpaid wages are found to be owed, voluntary payment (under DOL supervision) is expected.
-Refusal to voluntarily pay the back wages may result in DOL litigation or some other additional enforcement action.
-Under FLSA, notification to employees of their independent litigation rights is standard procedure when DOL neither recovers back wages nor files suit.
+If unpaid wages are found to be owed, voluntary payment (under WHD supervision) is expected.
+Refusal to voluntarily pay the back wages may result in DOL litigation.
+Notification to employees of their independent litigation rights is standard procedure when DOL neither recovers back wages nor files suit.

 Virtually any employer is subject to investigation for FLSA compliance.
 The first objective of the investigator is to establish "coverage."
-If coverage is not applicable (this is rare), the investigation will not proceed.
-If there is FLSA coverage, the investigator will then examine exemption potential and evaluate compliance status.
+If coverage is not applicable (this is rare), the investigation should not proceed.
+If there is FLSA coverage, the investigator will then examine exemption potential, determine whether all workers are on the records, and evaluate monetary and child labor compliance status.

 Please note that "investigation" is not the only type of enforcement action; the investigator might say "This will not be an investigation, it will only be a conciliation," or "I am asking you to perform a self-audit," or some similar limitation may be expressed.
 These "informal" procedures may be converted, at the investigator's option, to an investigation.
 The results of limited enforcement actions become a part of the Wage and Hour Division database (as do investigation findings, of course), so even a limited or "informal" procedure must not be taken lightly.